-This year, 2020, death has visited families more than most.
+Through the pandemic, death has visited so many families.
 Explaining such a challenging concept is one of the toughest things parents have to do.
 There is no one right or wrong way to go about it, just as there is no right or wrong (or one) way to grieve.
 Ultimately, follow your own heart and instinct.
 You are the expert on your own child.

 Here are some ideas to guide you through.

 Books are a beautiful way to talk about death.
 My absolute favorites are Lifetimes and When Dinosaurs Die.
 I recommend reading these books to children starting at age 3.
 This is when they become aware of the concept and have questions.
 Sharing an explanation at a young age helps set the foundation for later, more personal situations.

 “There is a beginning and an ending for everything that is alive.
 In between is living.”

 Lifetimes is a great one to start with because it is a matter of fact, and uses examples in nature to help understand life cycles.
 I read this book slowly, a few pages at a time with toddlers and preschoolers, connecting their examples with ones in our own life.
 For example, on the page with trees, I like to pause and go outside to look at our trees and to touch them, reinforcing that the tree is alive.
 Pointing out the cycles of the seasons, as flowers bloom and die, brings that awareness to young children that life cycles are all around us.

 When Dinosaurs Die has been the most helpful when talking about the different ways that people (and pets) die.
 I like to read the book slowly as well, making connections to their situation “this is just like grandpa” and as an introduction to all the different cultural customs that people have to mourn loved ones.
 This is a great way to share what you believe in your family and to reinforce your own value.
 Again, there is no right or wrong way.